2019 Veterans Benefits

 Mr. McDermott is an accredited Veterans Administration (VA) attorney.
 The firm concentrates its VA benefits practice in VA pension benefits (Aid and Attendance and Housebound benefits) which provide monthly income to a Veteran or the surviving spouse of a Veteran to pay for home care or assisted living costs.

-The firm is able to properly assist clients in structuring their assets to qualify for VA benefits and at the same time not jeopardize Medicaid benefits.
-Typically under VA asset rules one may own a home, a car and up to $80,000.00 in countable assets depending on the veteran’s life expectancy.
-The firm can assist with protecting countable assets in excess of $80,000.00 so that VA benefits are obtained.
+Under new VA asset rules, one may own a home with up to two acres of land.
+If you own more than two acres of land you will probably be ineligible for benefits.
+Additionally, you may own a car and up to $126,420.00 in countable assets.
+The firm can assist with protecting countable assets in excess of $126,420.00 so that VA benefits are obtained.
 Please contact us to find out if you can qualify for these valuable benefits.

 Military service requirements are that the Veteran served in the active military, naval or air service for a continuous period of at least 90 days one day of which was during a declared war period.
 The periods of war are World War II 12/7/1941 to 12/31/1946, Korea 6/27/1950 to 12/31/1955 and Vietnam 8/5/1964 (2/28/1961 if actually in country earlier) to 5/7/1975.
 There is no need for combat or to have served in a particular country.
 The Veteran also had to be discharged "under conditions other than dishonorable".